Genhain/ClarityTest/README.md

 ### Time Taken

-**Algorithm** - 1 hour, initially i did it with integers, but then reread the function signature you set in the paper and decided to respect it which required a little refactoring.
+**Algorithm** - 1.5 hours, initially i did it with integers, but then reread the function signature you set in the paper and decided to respect it which required a little refactoring.

 **View Controller Time Total** - 3 hours, again extra time to account for changing the way variables are input